18-year-old Zenzele shares her experience of home education in South Africa.

 Also, have a place where you are free from distractions and have room to study.

 Above all, allow yourself to make mistakes until you find that balance.
-Once you do, you’ll find that you are more disciplined, organised, focused and have the ability to persevere, all qualities that make you an even better student.”Apply Now
+Once you do, you’ll find that you are more disciplined, organised, focused and have the ability to persevere, all qualities that make you an even better student.”Enquire Now